AriFordsham/GHCWiki/status/oct16.md

 - **Experimental changes to the scheduler** that enable the number of threads used for garbage collection to be lower than the `-N` setting.

-- Support for `StaticPointers` in GHCi
+- **Support for `StaticPointers` in GHCi**.
+At long last programs making use of the `StaticPointers` language extension will have first-class interpreter support.

 ## Miscellaneous